Elegant Background Image

 Breast Reconstruction with Tissue Expanders Recovery

 After your surgery, drains are placed near or below your incisions to collect fluid.
-Once drains are properly placed, gauze dressing is placed over your incision site.
+Once drains are properly placed, a gauze dressing is placed over your incision site.
 You will have to wear a surgical bra to keep the dressings in place.
 You will feel some discomfort after surgery, which gradually gets better with prescribed medication and a regional pain block that decreases discomfort around the incision.
 Your drains are removed one to two weeks after surgery.

 What to Expect During Tissue Expansion

-Once you have recovered from your mastectomy and breast tissue expander surgery, air is initially injected into your expander to stretch the surrounding tissues and create space for a breast implant.
+Once you have recovered from your mastectomy and breast tissue expander surgery, the air is initially injected into your expander to stretch the surrounding tissues and create space for a breast implant.
 Saline is usually injected four weeks after your initial surgery.
 You will have a tissue expansion appointment every week or every other week over the next two months.
-After each tissue expander fill, your reconstructed breasts will become larger in size, but your breasts will not take their final form until permanent implants are placed in your breasts.
+After each tissue expander fills, your reconstructed breasts will become larger in size, but your breasts will not take their final form until permanent implants are placed in your breasts.
 You may feel some tightness and fullness in your breasts after each expansion, but this usually subsides within a few days.

 How to Stay Comfortable Between Tissue Expansions